How To Get Here

 Turn into the Woodford Garden Village and on to Lancastrian Way.
 Follow the road to the left, passing a children's playground to the right.
 Take the second right on to Ringway Avenue which is signed to the museum.
 Go straight on through the gap in the tall wooden fence.

 You are now on a small road made of good quality tarmac which takes you across the former airfield.
-Follow the brown signs to the museum, turning left at the marked T junction.
-Cross over to join the old runway on your right via a short strip of gravel at the next brown sign (it is a bit narrow so please take care).
-Follow the road around to the right (it is a blind bend so please take care) and our awesome Vulcan will come into view.
+Follow the brown signs to the museum, turning left at the T junction.
+Cross over to join the old runway on your right via a short strip of gravel at the next brown sign (it is a bit uneven so please take care).
+Follow the road around to the right (it is a blind bend so proceed with caution) and our awesome Vulcan will come into view.

 Drive past the Museum and our car park is immediately on your right.
 Parking is free and includes 6 disabled spaces.